 The MoneySavingExpert website has a useful summary of how student loans work.

 For more information and to apply for financial support, visit the Student Finance England website.
-Because this is a new system, it is likely that you will not be able to apply for income assessment or for a student loan before February 2012.

-Students may also apply for
+Students may also apply for:

 If you are a student from Northern Ireland, Scotland or Wales you can apply for financial support from the Scottish Government, the Welsh Assembly Government or the Northern Ireland Executive.